instatetragrammaton/Patches/Matt Tytel Vital/README.md

 Backed by a strong community with lots of skilled sound designers, this is an incredibly promising plugin with a bright future.

-## Vital Pro and patch re-use
+## Vital Pro and patch redistribution

 I have the Vital Pro version.
 This version ships with more presets and wavetables than the regular Vital Basic version.
 In some of the patches, I use wavetables that may only be available in the Pro version.
 I can not guarantee that they're available in the Free version - then again, Vital in-lines wavetables and samples into the file, so you shouldn't get any "wavetable missing" or "sample missing" errors.

-When is this an issue?
-When you want to use my patches in other projects.
-For anything that uses basic waveforms, it should be OK - since these are trivial to draw.
+If you want to re-distribute my patches, any wavetable that is not called "Init" or "TWTT" can be assumed to be a factory wavetable.

 # How to install presets